 - This site uses cascading style sheets for visual and print layout.

-- If your browser or browsing device does not support stylesheets at all, the content of each page is still readable.
+- If your browser or browsing device does not support style sheets at all, the content of each page is still readable.

 - Clicking the "print this page" link will display a stripped-down version suitable for printing.
-This is accomplished by using a style switcher to exchange a print stylesheet for the screen one.
+This is accomplished by using a style switcher to exchange a print style sheet for the screen one.

-Links to other helpful software is below.
+Other helpful software is below.

 JAWS, a screen reader for Windows.
 A time-limited, downloadable demo is available.